 What is the best way to get electrolytes?

 If you think you’d benefit from including some supplemental electrolytes, don’t turn to Gatorade or Powerade.
 They do contain helpful electrolytes, but they also contain lots of unnecessary and even harmful ingredients, like sugar (or artificial sweeteners in the “zero” or “diet” varieties), artificial colorings (which have been linked to neurological issues and more), and suboptimal preservatives and flavorings.

 Instead, I recommend a natural electrolyte supplement, sweetened with stevia (or monk fruit or unsweetened), and colored (if at all) with beets or other natural coloring.

 My personal favorite is Ultima Replenisher, and I drink at least one serving of this with each tough workout I do (I like lemonade, Raspberry, Cherry Pomegranate, and Watermelon best!).
 When I am exercising intensely or sweating profusely, I might have up to 4 servings per day!

 Another that I have my eye on is Nectar , which uses organic ingredients – a definite plus!
-As of right now, the formulation is undergoing improvements, and I am hopeful that the taste and consistency are not yet quite as smooth as Ultima, but the ingredients are even healthier!
+The formulation is new and is constantly undergoing improvements, so the taste and consistency are not yet quite as smooth as Ultima, but the ingredients are even healthier!

 Now it’s your turn … Do you take electrolytes?
 If not, do you want to try them after reading this?